[January 24th 2018]

 [Page 125, line 26] into the future Grish Chunder apparently believes that Charlie’s access to the past might work in the other direction as well.

 [Page 125, line 32] big black brute Another sign of Charlie’s callowness.
 While the way “I” thinks about Grish Chundur is not particularly sympathetic, it is more complex than Charlie’s casual racism.

 [Page 126, line 2] dominoes For many years a popular after-luncheon game in restaurants and pubs in the City of London and elsewhere.

-[Page 126, line 28] The song of the Galley Slaves by Kipling.
-As collected, it is as given on pages 126 and 127 in this story.
+[Page 126, line 28] The Song of the Galley-slaves by Kipling.
+As collected in Sussex (vol xxxvii) and Burwash (vol xxiv) it is as given on pages 126 and 127 in this story.

 [Page 129, line 2] Tit-Bits this was a weekly publication of small snippets of information.
 Education first became compulsory in England in 1870, and magazines like this one (begun in 1881 by George Newnes) became immensely popular among the newly literate.

 [Page 129, line 24] Argo Jason’s ship in which he voyaged to recover the Golden Fleece.
 Perhaps this excursion into myth is the hyperbole of frustration.

 [Page 130, line 25] Wardour Street work In 1891, this was a street full of shops that sold antique furniture, much of it counterfeit.
 Hence, in a literary context, this means 'fake archaic English', 'stagey historical fiction'.

 [Page 131, line 21] beaches “Furdurstrandi”.
 (See page 114, line 26, above.)